ghilliard/reading-notes/coderscomputer.md

+# It's important for Software Developers to be thoughtful about what Text Editors they use
+### Text Editors help personalize your workspace, and make coding easier

+Some Text Editors will have their unique custumizations and features, but it's important to have the following:
+1. code completion
+  - helps assist you to find mistakes and avoid typos
+  - saves time
+2. themes
+  - help you read your code
+  - reduce eye strain
+3. syntax highlighting
+  - colorizes certain text to make it more noticeable
+  - easy to read and distinguish among different types of code

 # It's important to know how to use your Terminal to navigate among your folders

 I want to explain the most relevant and basic navigation codes: